Siirry suoraan sisältöön

 Erto's membership types:

 For whom?
-Anyone working in the private sector 18–29-year-olds working in the private sector Full-time students Self-employed/entrepreneurs
+Anyone working in the private sector Anyone working in the private sector Anyone working in the private sector Full-time students Self-employed/entrepreneurs

 Membership includes:

-Employment law councelling x x x x (available only in matters pertaining to your own employment relationship)
+Employment law counselling x x x x (available only in matters pertaining to your own employment relationship)

 Legal help in employment disputes x x x

-Erto's training sessions, webinars and events x x x x
+Erto's training sessions and webinars x x x

 Travel insurance (for those who are under 68 years old) x x x

-20 % dicount from Ukko.fi invoicing service x x x x
+20 % discount from Ukko.fi invoicing service x x x

 Transferring from one union to another